Who are all the new national champions of 2018? - Cycling Weekly

 South Africa: Daryl Impey (Mitchelton-Scott) / Carla Oberholzer

-Ukraine:
+Ukraine: Oleksandr Polivoda /

-Venezuela:
+Venezuela: / Yngrid Porras